 Branded to Kill

 Ok, one of the absolute ‘coolest’ movie I have ever seen – classic assassin movie that seems to be somehow ahead of it’s time from 1967 – if only assassin movies would be this simple today.
 From the opening sequence that gets right to the point, the seething calmness of the lead character, his amazing sharp-shooting pistol, the bare bones plot with a focus on how people are shot, the devious little tricks he plays, scenes with the best use of projector, amazing wide shots showing us how the car gets tailed, absolutely bare bones sound design, with a big variance of how guns sound, and a final act that doesn’t forget to have fun, in fact that’s the point.
-And of course, women everywhere, and my what a sexual animal he is, political correctness be damned, it was hot, and nowhere near as degrading as something like Get Carter.
+And of course, women everywhere, completely degraded in a way that makes Bond look cute, “my what a sexual animal he is”.
+But, I can’t deny that the director got a certain primal male sexuality right, and political correctness be damned, it was hot, and nowhere near as degrading as something like Get Carter.
 My only, only complaint is that the film indulges 15-20 minutes too long for modern audiences, but fuck it, he deserves a movie that long, it is absolutely amazing.

 Scott Pilgrim Versus the World